 If you’re looking to upgrade your home’s water heating system, you’ll likely benefit most from a tankless water heater.
 They include a range of advantages that tank heaters simply don’t have.

-Below we have included a guide on how tankless water heaters work and what the benefits are to using them:
+Below we have included a guide on how tankless water heaters work and what the benefits are of using them:

 How Do They Work?

 Rather than storing and heating water continually, tankless water heaters heat the water as you need to use it.
 That’s why they’re often referred to as on-demand water heaters.
 By heating water in this way, standby heat loss can be entirely avoided and you don’t have to wait for hot water.

 A heat exchanger is used to raise the temperature of the water as you need it.
 The heat is transferred from either a gas burner or electric coils to the water that comes out of your taps.
 This heating process is immediately instigated when you turn on your taps and water begins flowing.

 Cost-Effectiveness and Safety